Frank McDonough: Media appearances and Twitter

 McDonough has appeared on TV and radio.
 He appeared on CrossTalk on Russia Today in 2010, debating whether the Second World War could have been prevented.
 He featured in the BBC One documentary A Tale of Two Rival Cities, which was part of the BBC's "History of the World" project, for which he also acted as Historical Consultant; the documentary won a Royal Television Society Award.
 He was interviewed in two special programmes on French National Television to mark the 70th anniversary of General de Gaulle's 18 June 1940 speech when he said the "flame of French Resistance cannot be extinguished".
 McDonough appeared as an historical commentator on France 2 and in a special documentary featuring historians on de Gaulle, broadcast on France 3 on 18 June 2010.
 He also appeared in the BBC One programme Inside Out commenting on a story presented by the actor Paul McGann that looked at whether or not Adolf Hitler visited Liverpool between November 1911 and May 1912.
 McDonough argued that evidence from Austrian police records, eyewitness accounts from Vienna, and shipping records all strongly indicated that the young Hitler had lived in Vienna at this time, not Liverpool, thus confirming what Hitler claimed in his autobiography, Mein Kampf.
 In 2012, McDonough appeared in three episodes of Nazi Secrets, a series on the history of the Third Reich on the National Geographic Channel: "Hitler's Damned Women", "Hitler's Family Skeletons" and "Hitler's Millions".
 In November 2013, McDonough was featured in a BBC One documentary called The Story of the Swastika and a Channel 5 documentary called 7 Days That Made the Führer.
 In 2014, McDonough appeared in a 10-part documentary series called The Rise of the Nazi Party on Quest TV, part of the Discovery Channel.
+In 2022, McDonough along with historians Tim Bouverie, John Bew, Richard Evans, Jonathan Haslam, and Andrew Roberts, contributed to the two part 2022 Odyssey Television documentary for the BBC Could Hitler Have Been Stopped?
+The Politics of Appeasement.

 McDonough has a Twitter account under the handle @FXMC1957.
 In 2014 the History News Network ranked McDonough's Twitter in the Top 20 History Twitter accounts.